metal3-io/ironic-standalone-operator/README.md

 ## OpenShift notes

-- Running a database requires the user to have `system:openshift:scc:nonroot` constraint.
+- Running a database requires the user to have `nonroot` or similar SCC.
+- Running Ironic requires `nonroot` and `hostnetwork`.